Gnurro/AIDscripts/README.md

 # AIDscripts
-Scripts for AI Dungeon (play.aidungeon.io)
+## Scripts for AI Dungeon (play.aidungeon.io)

 All JS scenario script zips should import as-is on AID.
 Python scripts require Python 3.

-JS scenario scripts:
+## JS scenario scripts:

+Encounters: Dynamic game event framework, with plenty functionality.
+See Encounters folder for more info.

 RPGmech: No giant robots, but RPG mechanics in AID, using InputDCattributeBot and the skill/stat menus.
 Has example of piping placeholders into skills as well.
 Now with plenty more docstrings.